-- Report The number of IGMP membership reports received on this interface. - Leave The number of leave messages received on this interface. - G Query The number of general query messages received on this interface. - G(-S)-S Query The number of group specific or group-and-source specific guery messages received on this interface. - Drop The number of times a report, leave or query was dropped.
-Packets may be dropped due to invalid format, rate limiting, packet content not allowed, or IGMP group report received.
+- ◆ Report The number of IGMP membership reports received on this interface. - ◆ Leave The number of leave messages received on this interface. - G Query The number of general query messages received on this interface. - ◆ G(-S)-S Query The number of group specific or group-and-source specific query messages received on this interface.